Pajama Sam: No Need to Hide When It's Dark Outside: Development

 Pajama Sam was displayed at the 1996 Electronic Entertainment Expo (E3) in June.
 A writer for Computer Games Strategy Plus noted that the character of Sam was "conceived as a pumpkin, [but ...] underwent design changes and now sports a realistic green head as he sets out with his PJ's, blankie, lunchbox and flashlight".
-The original pumpkin-head character design was later referenced in the third installment, Pajama Sam 3: You Are What You Eat From Your Head To Your Feet, where Sam must wear a hollowed-out jack-o-lantern over his head to gain access to a restricted area.
+This is alluded to in the game in an animated cutaway where Sam reads a journal in Darkness' library regarding a possible lawsuit by an Atlanta executive and concerns about lower game sales due to seasonality.
+The original pumpkin-head character design was later referenced in the third installment, Pajama Sam 3: You Are What You Eat from Your Head to Your Feet, where Sam must wear a hollowed-out jack-o-lantern over his head to gain access to a restricted area.

 Reception

-The original release of Pajama Sam received general acclaim, getting scores of 90% from GameRankings, 9/10 from IGN, 92% from Coming Soon Magazine, 9.5 out of 10 from Electric Playground, 8/10 from Unikgamer, 4 out of 5 stars from Allgame and 4 out of 5 stars from Adventure Gamers.
+The original release of Pajama Sam received general acclaim, getting scores of 92% from Coming Soon Magazine, 9.5 out of 10 from Electric Playground, 8/10 from Unikgamer, 4 out of 5 stars from Allgame and 4 out of 5 stars from Adventure Gamers.

 The 2008 Wii port, titled Pajama Sam: Don't Fear the Dark was praised for the ease of play with the Wii Remote, but the save-game framework was criticized for looking ugly and for autosaving at inopportune times, including overwriting save files after the player had passed a point of no return.

 Legacy

-Pajama Sam: No Need To Hide When It's Dark Outside spawned three sequels.
+Pajama Sam: No Need to Hide When It's Dark Outside spawned three sequels.
 The first, Pajama Sam 2: Thunder and Lightning Aren't so Frightening, was released in 1998.
-The following year, Pajama Sam 3: You Are What You Eat from Your Head to Your Feet was released, and was the final game with Pamela Segall Adlon voicing Pajama Sam.
+In 2000, Pajama Sam 3: You Are What You Eat from Your Head to Your Feet was released, and was the final game with Pamela Segall Adlon voicing Pajama Sam.
 After Humongous Entertainment was purchased by Atari, Pajama Sam: Life Is Rough When You Lose Your Stuff! was released in 2003.
 The success of the game also resulted in a number of children's books being released between 1999 and 2001.